kcraigo/kcraigo-webdev/content/post/sharepoint/angular/tutorials/coffeemanager/p5-authentication-cont.md

 Save all the files.
 For this next part we need to ensure our previous session is not still active.
 We could shutdown our browser, or in an open browser delete the cache, or open another tab in incognito mode.

-I prefer incognito/private mode because I usually have several tabs open at once and I don't want to have to log into my social media again.
+I prefer incognito/private mode because I usually have several tabs open at once and I don't want to have to log into my other sites again.

 Open a Private or Incognito browser window and navigate to your apps url.
 Click the Brands menu button and you will be taken to the Microsoft login.